 Again, assuming money changers in Singapore just buy in Malaysia ringgits at a better rate about a week ago, they will be able to sell their MYR notes at a rate that is better than the "official" rate since they will be able to make profits.
 By offering better rates than the "official" rate, they attract more customers.

-On the other hand, money changers in Malaysia will be buying the SGD notes from individuals at their counters regardless of the fluctuation.
+On the other hand, money changers in Malaysia will be buying in SGD from individuals at their counters regardless of the fluctuation.
 They will still use the "official" rate plus their commissions.
 Thus, exchanging currency in Malaysia will be at poorer rate than exchanging in Singapore.

 In summary, exchanging for MYR in Singapore is based on the average rates that money changers get from their currency suppliers over a period of time and also their stockpiles of MYR notes.
 Exchanging in Malaysia is based on the "official" rate of the day.

-When exchange rate is almost flat for more than, say, 1 week, exchanging currency in either Singapore and Malaysia will not have much difference — the margin will be insignificant.
-Any leverage in rate difference will be worn out over 1-2 weeks (subjected to how frequent the money changers stock-up their currency notes).
+When exchange rate is almost flat for more than 2 weeks, exchanging currency in either Singapore and Malaysia will not have much difference — the margin will be insignificant.
+Any leverage in rate difference will be worn out over two weeks.

 Lastly, Is It Worth Going to a Money Changer with the Best Rate?

-Yes, if the money changer is in close proximity to you without having you incurring any transport costs.
-Or if you happen to pass by it.
+Yes... if the money changer is in close proximity to you without having you to incur any transport costs.
+Or if you happen to pass by the changer.

-Yes, if you need to exchange an amount that is more than SGD 500* — assuming a gain of more than S$5.00 due to rate difference.
-If you need to travel all the way to a particular money changer by car or public transport and back, the gain may be able to offset your petrol or transport costs.
+Yes... if you need to exchange an amount that is more than SGD 500 — assuming a gain of more than S$5.00 due to rate difference.
+If you need to travel all the way to a particular money changer by car or public transport and back, the gain may be able to offset your transport costs.

 NO, if you need to take transports and are exchanging less than SGD 500.
 The nett effect of transport costs will result in a poorer "effective" exchange rate for you.
 So, plan your trip and exchange money when you happen to be in the vicinity of the "best rate" money changer, otherwise, a nearby money changer will be better even if it does not have the best rate.

-* Note: SGD 500 is just a rough guideline.
+* Note that SGD 500 is just a rough guideline.

 Example 1: